Nilpotent varieties in symmetric spaces and twisted affine Schubert varieties: Introduction

 From Theorem \ref{mainthm}, we can deduce some applications for the order 2 nilpotent varieties in classical symmetric spaces.
 Let $\langle ,\rangle $ be a symmeric or symplectic non-degenerate bilinear form on a vector space $V$.
 Let $\mathcal{A}$ be the space of self-adjoint linear maps with respect to $\langle ,\rangle $.
 We consider ${\rm Sp}_{2n}$-action on $\mathcal{A}$ when $\langle ,\rangle $ is symplectic and $\dim V=2n$, and ${\rm SO}_n$-action when $\langle ,\rangle $ is symmetric and $\dim V=n$.
 In Section \ref{sect:applications}, we obtain the following results. \begin{theorem} \begin{enumerate} \item If $\langle ,\rangle$ is symmetric and $\dim V$ is odd, then any order 2 nilpotent variety in $\mathcal{A}$ is normal. \item If $\langle ,\rangle $ is symplectic, then there is a bijection of order 2 nilpotent varieties in $\mathfrak{so}_{2n+1}$ and in $\mathcal{A}$, such that they have the same cohomology of stalks of IC-sheaves. \item If $\langle ,\rangle $ is symplectic, the smooth locus of any order 2 nilpotent variety in $\mathcal{A}$ is the open nilpotent orbit. \end{enumerate} \end{theorem} It is known that when $\langle, \rangle$ is symplectic, any nilpotent variety in $\mathcal{A}$ is normal, but it is not always true when $\langle ,\rangle$ is symmetric, cf.\,\cite{Oh}.
 Using our methods, we can also prove that there is a bijection of order 2 nilpotent varieties in $\mathfrak{sp}_{2n}$ and in the space of symmetric $(2n+1)\times (2n+1)$ matrices, such that they have the same cohomlogy of stalks of IC-sheaves.
 This was already proved earlier by Chen-Vilonen-Xue \cite{CVX} using different methods.
 Also, Part 3) of Theorem \ref{them_application} is not true when $\langle ,\rangle$ is symmetric and $\dim V$ is odd, see more detailed discussions in Section \ref{sect:applications}. {\bf Acknowledgments}: This project grew out from a conversation with Yiqiang Li in March 2019.
 We would like to thank him for inspiring discussions.
+We also would like to thank the anonymous referee for very careful reading and many helpful comments and suggestions.
 J.\,Hong is partially supported by NSF grant DMS-2001365.